Nine Questions to Ask If You’re Thinking of Selling Your Financial Advisory Firm

 Having a well organised business, with information readily available, will instil confidence in prospective buyers.
 Formalise any agreements you have – with clients and introducers – and ensure your back-office recording is clear and accurate, with compliant structures and processes in place.

-This level of preparation could make the different in persuading an acquirer to make a quicker decision, putting you ahead of the competition while also making the subsequent due diligence process run much smoother.
+This level of preparation could make the difference in persuading an acquirer to make a quicker decision, putting you ahead of the competition while also making the subsequent due diligence process run much smoother.

 3. Does my brand reflect my business?